piecepackr/piecepackr/README.rst

 reversi
 ~~~~~~~

 Build a demo `"Reversi-friendly piecepacks" pdf <https://www.dropbox.com/s/rgxkdwqwwkd5jbk/reversi_demo.pdf?dl=0>`_.
 It contains several piecepacks with color schemes configured to easily distinguish between the back and face of the coins, tiles, and "chips" accessories (and in some decks the suit dice and suit-rank dice) to facilitate the playing of games like `Reversi <http://www.piecepack.org/rules/Reversi.pdf>`_.
-It contains a piecepack-suited piecepack with brown "suited" background, an `ACS-elements-suited <http://www.scs.illinois.edu/~mainzv/HIST/Logo/logo.php>`_ piecepack with black "suited" background, dual printer-friendly grayscale sixpacks, and two "mirrored-color-scheme" six-suited piecepacks where one has a red "suited" background and black "unsuited" background and the other one has a black "suited" background and black "unsuited" background.
-Besides reversi a pair of "mirrored-color-scheme" piecepacks is great for playing games like `Bughouse chess <https://en.wikipedia.org/wiki/Bughouse_chess>`_ and `Backgammon <https://en.wikipedia.org/wiki/Backgammon>`_.
+It contains a piecepack-suited piecepack with brown "suited" background, an `ACS-elements-suited <http://www.scs.illinois.edu/~mainzv/HIST/Logo/logo.php>`_ piecepack with black "suited" background, dual printer-friendly grayscale sixpacks, and two "mirrored" color scheme six-suited piecepacks where one has a red "suited" background and black "unsuited" background and the other one has a black "suited" background and black "unsuited" background.
+Besides reversi a pair of "mirrored" color scheme piecepacks are great for playing games like `Bughouse chess <https://en.wikipedia.org/wiki/Bughouse_chess>`_ and `Backgammon <https://en.wikipedia.org/wiki/Backgammon>`_ since each side's pieces will all be of the same color.
+Each of the last two pairs of reversi-friendly piecepacks altogether has 12 * 6 = 72 coins (perfect for Reversi).

 sixpack
 ~~~~~~~